react-native-oh-library/usage-docs/en/react-native-hole-view.md

 ## Known Issues

-- [ ] C API OH_ArkUI_PointerEvent_SetStopPropagation 方法阻止事件冒泡，无法控制 scrollView。导致 scrollView 在洞外也能滑动问题: [issue#1](https://github.com/react-native-oh-library/react-native-hole-view/issues/2)
+- [ ] Using C API OH_ArkUI_PointerEvent_SetStopPropagation to prevent the event from bubbling up causes scrollView out of control.
+This results in scrollView being able to scroll even outside the designated area: [issue#1](https://github.com/react-native-oh-library/react-native-hole-view/issues/2)

 ## Others

 ## License

-This project is licensed under [The MIT License (MIT)](https://mitlicense.org/)，请自由地享受和参与开源。
+This project is licensed under [The MIT License (MIT)](https://mitlicense.org/).